Will Patriots Regret Drafting N’Keal Harry Over Titans Standout AJ Brown?

 Did the Patriots Make a Mistake Selecting Harry Over Brown?

-It’s easy to point the finger now, and say New England was wrong in drafting Harry over Brown.
+It’s easy to point the finger now and say New England was wrong in drafting Harry over Brown.
 Yet, it’s simply too early to give a guaranteed answer either way.
-In fact, Harry hasn’t even played a half of season worth of games yet.
+In fact, Harry hasn’t even played a half of a season’s worth of games yet.

 However, Harry has a great chance of closing the perceived gap between the two rookie wideouts with a breakout game against Brown’s Titans on Saturday night.